Charlesnorris509/DSA/README.md

 ## Overview

-This project is a comprehensive guide to modern software engineering principles, focusing on data structures, algorithms, and system design.
+This project is my study notes on modern software engineering principles, focusing on data structures, algorithms, and system design.
 The guide is presented as a single-page web application with a clean and minimalist design, featuring both light and dark themes.

 ## Features